 The end of the year is normally a very busy time for most individuals.
 We often face a crunch time at our jobs trying to get important projects completed before the close of the year, and there are all of the different family obligations we need to meet.

-Since our tax returns aren’t due until April of 2014, it might be tempting to not spend any time in November or December thinking about tax planning.
+Since our 2020 tax returns aren’t due until Tax Filing Deadline of the next year, it might be tempting to not spend any time in November or December thinking about tax planning.
 But this would be a mistake, since the coming end of the tax year means that you need to make certain decisions and take certain actions before December 31.
 Here’s why it’s important to start your holiday tax planning today.

 Contributions to Your Self-Directed IRA

-Fortunately, the deadline for making your annual contribution to your self-directed IRA isn’t until you file your tax return (i.e., as late as April 15, 2013).
-But while you don’t need to make the actual contribution in 2013, you will want to plan for that contribution now.
-If you spend too much money on gifts and travel during the holiday season, you may have a hard time coming up with the maximum allowable contribution ($5,500 for individuals under age 50, or $6,500 for individuals age 50 or older).
+Fortunately, the deadline for making your annual contribution to your self-directed IRA isn’t until you file your tax return (i.e., as late as May 17th, 2021).
+But while you don’t need to make the actual contribution in 202o, you will want to plan for that contribution now.
+If you spend too much money on gifts and travel during the holiday season, you may have a hard time coming up with the maximum allowable contribution ($6,000 for individuals under age 50, or $7,000 for individuals age 50 or older).

 Plan For Your Deductions